 Once the hair had been removed it was easy to see the animal as meat—the transition from pig to pork, as the Applestones put it, was complete right there.
 But when it was dropping heavily from the edge of the trailer to the ground, its body still so warm and soft you could almost feel it in the theater; when thick bright blood wreathed its head, when its body shuddered and its feet were trembling and curling up under it—then, I admit, it was hard to watch.
 I couldn’t help thinking of my dog.

 But I also thought of all the animals I killed as a kid.
 They were fish, mostly, because I spent my summers on a beach trying to catch pigfish and croakers and as soon as I was old enough to swim I was killing and gutting them on my grandmother’s dock.
 That’s where I learned to knock a big fish hard on the head to kill it, or how to hold a fish still while you cut it up the belly to clean it.
-It’s where I learned that animals keep moving after their throats have been slit, and where I was taught that those movements are “just nerves.”
+It’s where I learned that animals keep moving after their throats have been slit, and I was taught by my father that those movements were “just nerves.”

 It’s also where I learned how to be cruel—to take revenge on the hideous toadfish who’d swallow my hook, for instance.
 A fish like that could ruin your day.
 It was impossible to get a hook out of them cleanly, and they seemed to leer up at me, taunting me with this ethical dilemma.
 There was no point in keeping them—you couldn’t eat them—but there was no way of putting them back in the water without mauling them, yanking their guts out to extricate the hook, or cutting the line and pushing them back into the water with the hook set in their stomachs, where it was sure to kill them.